$ podman login registry.redhat.io

 A registry is a server that implements the container image registry API.
 A public registry is a registry that serves its contently publicly.

-A public Red Hat Quay Container Registry instance provided and maintained by Red Hat, that serves most of the container images and Operators to Red Hat OpenShift Service on AWS clusters.
+A public Red Hat Quay Container Registry instance provided and maintained by Red Hat, which serves most of the container images and Operators to Red Hat OpenShift Service on AWS clusters.

 OpenShift image registry is the registry provided by Red Hat OpenShift Service on AWS to manage images.